txoof/crowd_pong/README.md

 These scripts output a string of values between 1 and -1 on a web socket for controling a pong-like game using relative ratios of two colors visible to a web-cam.

+Scripts provided as both ipython notebooks and python scripts.

 **crowd_pong_video_capture**
 Requirements:
   * OpenCV 2.4 (On OS X: brew tap homebrew/science; brew install opencv)